 Food puzzles can also be a useful tool for those who have dogs suffering from isolation distress or separation anxiety.
 Give your dog a toy stuffed with delicious boiled chicken or any other high value food and leave it with them before you step out.
 Your dog will start to understand that when you leave, something good happens to them and because they’ll spend at least a good number of minutes (if not more) emptying out the toy, they might actually take their mind off the fact that you’ve disappeared.
 (This is only one small part of working with a dog who suffers from clinical separation anxiety, but it can be helpful.)

 My dog has a collection of food puzzles.
 She gets several each day to ward off boredom and to help keep her mentally stimulated.
 Below are links to some of our favorites.
-Remember to always choose appropriate sized toys for your particular dog.
+Remember to always choose appropriately sized toys for your particular dog.

 Kong Toys (For Kong Toys, take the manufacturer’s recommended size and purchase one size up.)